How to Annotate PDFs from AWS S3 with GroupDocs.Annotation .NET

-Now, let’s dive into the prerequisites you need before we start implementing this solution.
+Let’s dive into the technical requirements you’ll need before we start coding.

 Required Libraries and Versions